We are The Metaworker, a literary blog (or lit magazine on the internet) where great stories are forged.

 Our max word count is 3,000.
 But anything up to that we’ll consider.
 Give us everything from your six word story to your condensed ten page autobiography.

 Regarding controversial subject matter: we are lenient.
-And by that, I mean, we’ll look at anything.
+And by that, we mean, we’ll look at anything.
 Jesus, we’re millennials.
 We grew up with the internet.
 If you can horrify us we’ll be impressed and do not take that as a challenge.
 While we will look at anything, make sure whatever edgy content you use contributes to the story.
 We have no interest in shock value.

 We accept simultaneous submissions, and bleh to litmags that don’t.
 Do you honestly think you can proudly announce: “we have a 98% rejection rate!” and then expect people to only submit to you instead of hedging their bets?
 Puh-leeze.
 Our only requirement is that you let us know if it is a simultaneous submission and *especially* if it’s been accepted elsewhere.
 That being said: we may even publish things that have been accepted elsewhere, so long as you hold the copyright.

 We currently do not pay for submissions.
 While we’d love to, we’re doing this ourselves as a labor of love.
 Since we have no income, we have nothing to pay.
 Sorry.
+But if you want to help us change that, we’re now on Patreon, where our goal is to raise enough moolah so that our contributors can get paid.